 - Seminara : Read "A fish from Seminara"; see link for photos on our FB site

 - Aspromonte National Park

-- Eolie Islands (Lipari, Vulcano, Panarea, Stromboli), sea details for the islands by boat trip here.
+- Eolie Islands (Lipari, Vulcano, Panarea, Stromboli)

 from Pizzo Calabro (VV) to: